Britney Spears: 2001–2002: Britney and Crossroads

-To support the album, Spears embarked on the Dream Within a Dream Tour.
+To support the album, Spears began the Dream Within a Dream Tour.
 The show was critically praised for its technical innovations, the pièce de résistance being a water screen that pumped two tons of water into the stage.
-The tour grossed $43.7 million, becoming the second highest-grossing tour of 2002 by a female artist, behind Cher's Farewell Tour.
+The tour grossed $53.3 million, becoming the second highest-grossing tour of 2002 by a female artist, behind Cher's Farewell Tour.
 Her career success was highlighted by Forbes in 2002, as Spears was ranked the world's most powerful celebrity.
 Spears also landed her first starring role in Crossroads, released in February 2002.
-Although the film was largely panned, critics praised Spears's acting and the film was a box office success.
-Crossroads, which had a $12 million budget, went on to gross over $61.1 million worldwide.
+Although the film was largely panned, critics praised Spears' acting.
+The film was a box office success, grossing over $61.1 million worldwide on a $12 million budget.

-In June 2002, Spears opened her first restaurant, Nyla, in New York City, but terminated her relationship in November, citing mismanagement and "management's failure to keep her fully apprised".
+In June 2002, Spears opened her first restaurant, Nyla, in New York City, but terminated her relationship in November due to mismanagement and "management's failure to keep her fully apprised".
 In July 2002, Spears announced she would take a six-month break from her career; however, she went back into the studio in November to record her new album.
-Spears's relationship with Justin Timberlake ended after three years.
-In November 2002, Timberlake released the song "Cry Me a River" as the second single from his solo debut album.
-The music video featured a Spears look-alike and fueled the rumors that she had been unfaithful to him.
+Spears' relationship with Justin Timberlake ended after three years.
+In November 2002, Timberlake released the song "Cry Me a River".
+Its music video featured a Spears look-alike and fueled rumors that she had been engaging in an affair, fueled by further rumors of possible relationships involving Timberlake's choreographer Wade Robson and Limp Bizkit's frontman Fred Durst.
+Spears had initially denied the allegations of a possible affair involving Durst, despite the two being spotted together on multiple occasions, even claiming the two had a friendly connection.
+In 2023, she admitted to engaging in an affair with Robson.
 As a response, Spears wrote the ballad "Everytime" with her backing vocalist and friend Annet Artani.
-The same year, Limp Bizkit frontman Fred Durst said that he was in a relationship with Spears.
-However, Spears denied Durst's claims.
-In a 2009 interview, he explained that "I just guess at the time it was taboo for a guy like me to be associated with a gal like her."